openshift/enhancements/enhancements/machine-api/remediation-history.md

 // Remediation tracks a remediation triggered by this machine health check type Remediation struct {
-	// the kind of the remediation target, usually node or machine
+	// a reference to the target machine or node
 	// +kubebuilder:validation:Type=string
-	TargetKind string `json:"targetKind"`

-	// the name of the machine or node which is remediated
-	// +kubebuilder:validation:Type=string
-	TargetName string `json:"targetName"`
+	Target *corev1.ObjectReference `json:"target"`

 	// the condition type which triggered this remediation
 	// +kubebuilder:validation:Type=string